-Department Mission: The Transfers department is not an operating department, and therefore has no mission.
-Department Description: The Transfers department is used to account for transfers out to other funds.
-These activities are generally non-departmental, and therefore utilize this department.
-2017 Accomplishments: N/A 2018 Objectives: N/A Budget Highlights: The Sanitation Fund has two transfers.
-The transfer to the General Fund is to assist in funding the general operations of the City of Bartlesville, and the transfer to the Health Insurance Fund is for the Sanitation Fund's portion of the amount necessary to establish the Health Insurance Fund.
-FUND 511 SANITATION DEPT 900 TRANSFERS 2015-16 ACTUAL 2016- 17 BUDGET 2016-17 ESTIMATE RECOMMENDS BUDGET
+The Transfers department is not an operating detherefore has no mission. lepartment, and The Transfers department is used to account for other funds.
+These activities are generally non-de therefore utilize this department.
+N/A N/A The Sanitation Fund has two transfers.
+The General Fund is to assist in funding the general of City of Bartlesville, and the transfer to the He Fund is for the Sanitation Fund's portion of necessary to establish the Health Insurance Fund. perations of the ealth Insurance of the amount 1 SANITATION 00 TRANSFERS 7 BUDGET 2016-17 ESTIMATE RECOMMENDS 2017-18 APPROVED BUDGET The Transfers department is used to account for other funds.
+These activities are generally non-detherefore utilize this department.
+N/A N/A The Sanitation Fund has two transfers.
+The General Fund is to assist in funding the general of City of Bartlesville, and the transfer to the H Fund is for the Sanitation Fund's portion of necessary to establish the Health Insurance Fund.
+FUND 51 DEPT 90